-SORTING SCRAPS: Sorting your scraps before the class will save you time.
+SORTING SCRAPS: Sorting your scraps by color & type before the class will save you time.
 So, I wanted to share a few tips for sorting your scraps and planning your quilt.
 DON'T OVERTHINK: When I'm sorting, I'm usually watching a movie.
 So my mind is only halfway paying attention to the sorting-and that helps me do it FAST.
 Don't overthink or over plan.
+Sorting prints by color can be tricky.
+If there's a dominant color, go with that.
+If it is really multicolor, then just start a pile for that type of print.
+When sorting your scraps by color, the scraps do not have to be the exact same shade or tint.
+In fact, variation in the colors can be fun.
+For example, you can choose greens that range from a blue green to almost chartreuse.
+More is better-you can always eliminate when you start making your blocks.
+Lighting makes a difference in how colors look-I will sort by a window so that I can see the colors in daylight.

 LEFTOVER OR ORPHAN BLOCKS: These blocks make a wonderful addition to a Stash Jazz quilt.
 The piecing mistakes or other issues will not be relevant.
-We will be cutting up (most) of these blocks.
+We will be cutting up these blocks.
 Just make sure they can be pressed flat.